Frequently Asked Questions

 Orkney residents are entitled to four ferry vouchers, which are issued by the Scottish Government.
 Each voucher can be used for a single ferry crossing.
 Vouchers must be handed over at time of travel.

 I have booked and paid over the internet and need to cancel my booking.
 What should I do?

-You will need to either phone or email us to cancel your booking with at least 24 hours notice.
-To offer a full refund, Pentland Ferries require a minimum of 24 hours’ notice for each leg of a journey prior to the time of sailing.
-Refunds can be given in the form of vouchers, or refunded onto the card used to purchase the tickets.
+Please contact us by phone or email to cancel your booking with at least 24 hours notice.
+To grant a full refund, a minimum of 24 hours’ notice prior to time of sailing is required for each leg of your journey.
+Refunds can be given in the form of vouchers or a refund to the card used to purchase the tickets.
 Refunds due to sailings that are cancelled by Pentland Ferries will be negotiated with customers at time of cancellation.
-Please note refunds are processed once a week back into your original bank account.
+Please note refunds are processed once per week.